pritckat/new-cli/README.md

 ## Usage

-To run the program after installation, navigate to 'new-cli' and type bin/overwatch and follow menu instructions.
+To run the program after installation, navigate to 'new-cli' and type 'ruby bin/overwatch' and follow menu instructions.

 ## Development